-We have made list of top rated, best selling, cheap & affordable steam irons from which some of irons are under $50 / under $100 and few of them are above $200 too to help you take your clever decision in no-time.
+We have made a list of top rated, best selling, cheap & affordable steam irons from which some of the irons are under $50 / under $100 and few of them are above $200 too to help you take your clever decision in no-time.
 Let’s have a look.

 1. Rowenta DW5080 Steam Iron

 This is a German made iron that comes in taupe.
 It is the most popular Rowenta brands under the $100 mark and is among the top highest rated steam irons.
 The iron combines ergonomic controls that are easily readable and adjustable.
 It has been designed to offer ultimate precision and maximum control.
 It has outstanding steam generation capability unavailable to brands with less than 400 micro holes.
-Read our full review on Rowenta DW5080.
+Read our full review of Rowenta DW5080.